 Could you use some stress reduction in your life?

 Mindfulness classes and meditation groups are available in cities across North America.
-More and more, doctors are adopting it as a secondary form of treatment to compliment medical therapies.
-Check with your local hospital or your primary care physician for recommendations of meditation groups near you.
+More and more, clinicians are adopting it as a secondary form of treatment to complement medical therapies.
+Check with your local hospital or your primary care provider for recommendations.